Sign up for an occasional newsletter of insights and ideas for marketers plus interesting stories from around the web!

-Your customer support team can add significant value to your brand by making themselves available to customers on social media channels.
-Figure out customer needs, understand their pain points, and illustrate just how can you help solve their problems.
+No matter what type of business you’re running, your customer support team can add significant value to your brand by making themselves available to customers on social media channels.
+Figure out customer needs, understand their pain points, and illustrate how you can help solve their problems.

 Engage with your customers on social media in a non-salesy way to encourage them to keep using your product to help solve their problems.
 Your brand will have a wider reach and you will be able to repeatedly refuel your funnel through these conversations.

 Check out Courtney Seiter’s complete guide to using social media for customer service on the Buffer blog.